 In seventh grade, students continue to refine their mathematical communication skills by using clear and precise language in their discussions with others and in their own reasoning.
 Students define variables, specify units of measure, and label axes accurately.
-Students use appropriate terminology when referring to rates, ratios, probability models, geometric figures, data displays, and components of expressions, equations, or inequalities.
-Teachers might ask, "What mathematical language, definitions, or properties can you use to explain ?
+Students use appropriate terminology when referring to rates; ratios; probability models; geometric figures; data displays; and components of expressions, equations, or inequalities.
+Teachers might ask, "What mathematical language, definitions, or properties can you use to explain ?"

 Students routinely seek patterns or structures to model and solve problems.
-For instance, students recognize patterns that exist in ratio tables making connections between the constant of proportionality in a table with the slope of a graph.
-Students apply properties to generate equivalent expressions (i.e. 6 + 2n = 2(3 + n) by distributive property) and solve equations (i.e. 2c + 3 = 15, 2c = 12 by subtraction property of equality; c = 6 by division property of equality).
-Students compose and decompose two- and three-dimensional figures to solve real world problems involving scale drawings, surface area, and volume.
+For instance, students recognize patterns that exist in ratio tables, making connections between the constant of proportionality in a table with the slope of a graph.
+Students apply properties to generate equivalent expressions (i.e. 6 + 2n = 2(3 + n) by the distributive property) and solve equations (e.g. 2c + 3 = 15, 2c = 12 by the subtraction property of equality; c = 6 by the division property of equality).
+Students compose and decompose two- and three-dimensional figures to solve real-world problems involving scale drawings, surface area, and volume.
 Students examine tree diagrams or systematic lists to determine the sample space for compound events and verify that they have listed all possibilities.
 Solving an equation such as $8 = 4\left(n - \frac{1}{2}\right)$ is easier if students can see and make use of structure, temporarily viewing $\left(n - \frac{1}{2}\right)$ as a single entity.